linjinyi123/ljy.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
+Hi!
 I'm Jinyi Lin, a graduate of Imperial College London with a Bachelor’s degree in Mathematics and currently pursuing a Master’s in Mathematics and Finance.
 I’m passionate about leveraging mathematical models to solve real-world financial problems.
 I have hands-on experience in quantitative research, investment analysis, and financial modeling through my academic background and various internships.
 I enjoy working in fast-paced environments where I can use data-driven insights to make informed decisions.

 ## Education